 Caffeine is perhaps the most popular stimulant in the world.
 It's contained within 3 of the most popular beverages the world has ever seen; coffee, tea, and yerba maté.

 Caffeine is an alkaloid that works mainly by competitively inhibiting adenosine on our neurons.
-Adenosine acts normally to slow the firing of our nerves, resulting in sleepiness.
-When caffeine inhibits these from taking action, it effectively inhibits our sleepiness.
+Adenosine normally acts to slow the firing of our nerves, resulting in sleepiness.
+When caffeine inhibits these from taking action, it effectively inhibits our tiredness.

 - Adenosine antagonist

 - CNS Stimulant

 - Inhibits Sleepiness